adamrushuk/terraform-aks-docker-acr/README.md

   - [x] Scripts needed for release pipeline.
   - [x] Terraform configuration files.
   - [x] Kubernetes manifest files to test AKS cluster - use simple NGINX demo deployment.
+- [ ] Install tools (using Chocolatey) to validate configs: `choco install -y terraform kubeval graphviz`.
+- [ ] Initialise Terraform and override backend for Build stage as we don't need to retain state: `terraform init -backend=false`
+- [ ] Validate staged files using `terraform validate` and `kubeval <filename>.yml`.
+- [ ] Create dependency graph using `terraform graph -draw-cycles -type=plan | dot -Tsvg > graph.svg`.
 - [x] Publish a versioned build artifact.

 ## Azure DevOps Release Pipeline

 An Azure DevOps Release Pipeline will then be created using the classic GUI editor, with two stages, Provision and Deploy.

 ### Provision Stage